Overpayment scam: Online refund scam

 After the victim believes that a transfer has gone through, they then discover that the amount supposedly transferred into their account is larger than expected.
 Using the good faith of the victim against themselves, the scammer often claims that their job is at stake if the victim doesn't return the difference between the intended amount and the supposedly paid out amount.
 In cases where the scammer told the victim to fill out a form, the scammer will claim the victim is responsible for the error, in order to induce guilt.
+The scammer may also resort to aggressive tactics such as threatening and intimidation to force their victim into complying with their demands.
 The return is done by wire transfer, money order, or sometimes by store gift card, which the scammer then redeems, making it near impossible for the victim to retrieve their money after being scammed in this way.
 Some amount of time later, the victim then finds out (possibly by reloading their online banking website, as reloading the page removes the scammer's changes) that the scammer never transferred any money into their account at all, and that any money sent to the scammer has been lost.

 Online refund scams can also be considered a form of technical support scam, as they largely follow the same format of connecting to the user's computer with remote access software.
 In addition, some online refund scams have been targeted at users who had previously fallen victim to technical support scams, claiming that the company which originally conned the victim had gone out of business and could no longer provide the "security services" the victim paid for in the original scam.